Skip to main content

 Quick Picks by Team Size

-Relying on decentralized credential storage creates immediate security and operational bottlenecks during employee offboarding.
-Passwords shared over Slack, credentials reused across multiple systems, and no centralized record of who has access to what — the average small business uses over 100 software applications, and without centralized management, that complexity compounds with every new hire.
+Relying on decentralized credential storage creates security and operational bottlenecks during employee offboarding.
+Passwords shared over Slack, credentials reused across multiple systems, and no centralized record of who has access to what — organizations commonly manage 100+ SaaS applications, and even small businesses feel credential sprawl at smaller scale — without centralized management, that complexity compounds with every new hire.

 This guide covers 1Password, Bitwarden, NordPass, and Proton Pass — tested across real team deployments — on admin controls, SSO integration, shared vaults, audit logs, offboarding workflows, hardware security key support, compliance certifications, and MSP considerations.